Michail-Marakis/Performance-Analysis-Complex-Networked-Systems/README.md

 conda activate env_name     #create and activate Conda environment

 cd src/lora      #or src/nolora
-pip install -e   #installs the project and its dependencies in **editable mode**.
-This allows modifications to the source code to take effect immediately without requiring a new installation after each change
+pip install -e   #installs the project and its dependencies in editable mode.

 flwr run .